-9.30am: Stroll and shop the Plaza
+Stroll around the Plaza

 Start your day in Santa Fe in the Plaza, the historic heart of the city.
-The Plaza has been a gathering place for people to stroll, meet and relax in the sunshine for hundreds of years.
-It’s surrounded by terracotta-colored adobe buildings, which are made of a mixture of sun-dried earth and straw.
-Today they’re home to museums, galleries, shops and restaurants.
+The Plaza has been a place for people to meet, stroll and soak up the sunshine for hundreds of years.
+It dates from the early 17th century when Santa Fe was settled by Spanish conquistadors, and is on the site of an older village built by Tewa Pueblo Native American people.

-11am: Visit the city’s churches
+See the city’s churches

 Or there’s the Gothic-style Loretto Chapel – which was apparently inspired by Sainte-Chapelle in Paris.
 It was built in 1878 and is famous for it’s ‘miraculous staircase’.
 The story goes that when the chapel was being built, there wasn’t space for a normal staircase and none of the local stonemasons knew how to build a spiral staircase.